Yale Center for Immuno-Oncology

 - Genetically engineer immune cells to target a patient’s cancer (cell therapies).

-“This new center gives us the chance to work more collaboratively and efficiently with our world-renowned scientists and faculty to address scientific questions in Immuno-Oncology,” said Roy S. Herbst, MD, PhD, chief of Medical Oncology at YCC, and interim director of YCIO.
-“We hope we can transform the way we treat people affected by cancer by generating research advances more quickly in this groundbreaking field.”
+“This new center gives us the chance to work more collaboratively and efficiently with our world-renowned scientists and faculty to address scientific questions in Immuno-Oncology,” said Marcus Bosenberg, MD, PhD, Professor of Dermatology, Pathology, and Immunobiology, and interim director of YCIO.